AgnieszkaMucha/ProbabilityStatistics/index.md

 - Curve fitting and regression   [Lecture](/FILES/stat_12.pdf)
 - Retake test 18.01.2023 at 9:40
 - Exam 25.01.2023 at 9:40 (requirement: positive grade from tutorials)
+- Retake exam 01.02.2023 at 15:00 (requirement: positive grade from tutorials)

 ### Tutorials